luren-dc/MusicSource/README.md

 > The source is only valid for the latest version of LX Music
 >
-> Music platform is not easy, please respect copyright 和 support genuine ones
+> Music platform is not easy, please respect copyright and support genuine ones

 ## Supported platforms